On the equality of periods of Kontsevich-Zagier: About volumes of rational polyhedra, scissor-congruences and mappings

 From our point of view, the above equality between values of integrals express exactly a equality between periods!
 This is in fact one of the main points of the Kontsevich-Zagier conjecture and other related problems in periods theory: to compare periods between them from integral expressions~\cite[Sec.~1.2]{KonZag01}. \end{rem}

 Looking at the hypotheses of Theorem~\ref{thm:vol_PL}, we first remark that they are very strong.
-As long as we are looking for \emph{global} continuous, piecewise-linear, volume-preserving maps, one can not avoid to impose the \PL-homeomorphism condition.
-With respect to our problem, we can not ensure that this condition is satisfied in general.
+As long as we are looking for \emph{global} continuous, piecewise-linear, volume-preserving maps, one can not avoid the \PL-homeomorphism condition.
+With respect to our problem, we can not guarantee that this condition is satisfied in general.
 Moreover, the volume forms which appear from our construction are a priori non piecewise constant.\\

-The first condition can be removed by restricting our attention on convex polyhedra.
+The first condition can be removed by restricting our attention to convex polyhedra.
 Indeed, we have the following: